garrandall/popular-music-data/tracks/hold-on-en-vogue.md

 And I wonder who's loving you

-Ooh, my first mistake was
+Oh my first mistake was
 I wanted too much time
 I had to have him morning, noon, and night
 If I would've known then